alex-titarenko/MyBlog/NotesHub/NotesHub - Take Notes, Sync and Collaborate.md

 > If during note sync different lines were updated, they will be merged automatically without any alternative variants.

-In the last day before going to vacation in Cancun, I made the final commit to finalize MVP version of the project and ended the 6-month journey from the idea to first stable version.
+In the last day before going to vacation in Cancun, I made the final commit to finalize MVP version of the project and ended the 6-month journey from the idea to first stable release.
 Project was finally available to public.

 ![image](/.attachments/6485a99f0ca690dedc925cf06d056d5fe92a7f86.png)